zeropointnothing/psomi/README.md

 ## Why (not) PSOMI.v2?

-PSOMI.v2 is currently in a _very_ early state, meaning things may be broken, non-functional, or buggy!
-While bug-reports are absolutely appreciated, it isn't recommended you use PSOMI.v2 for anything big, lest it gets confused and you lose your hard work.
+PSOMI.v2 is still in a very early state.
+This means bugs or breaking changes could happen at any time!

-However, we're almost there!
-Commands are being worked on, and the rewrite is about 40% complete, with progress being made every week!
-Stay tuned, because PSOMI.v2 has so much to show!
+The rewrite may be practically finished, but PSOMI.v2's journey is not!

 ## Hosting Your Own Instance